onflow/flow-nft/README.md

 # Running Automated Tests

-You can find automated tests in the `nft_test.go` file.
-It uses the transaction templates that are contained in the `nft_templates.go` file.
+You can find automated tests in the `test/nft_test.go` file.
+It uses the transaction templates that are contained in the `test/templates.go` file.
 Currently, these rely on a dependency from a private dapper labs repository to run, so external users will not be able to run them.
 We are working on making all of this public so anyone can run tests, but haven't completed this work yet.

 ## Bonus Features